Retail Therapy

 iStock/DisobeyArt

-Retail therapy is the process of shopping to reduce stress, improve mood, or fulfill a compulsive urge.
+Retail therapy is the process of shopping to reduce stress, feel good, improve mood, or fulfill a compulsive urge.
 When shopping out of compulsion, you might not need or want the items you're buying but do so for a mood boost or to fulfill a habit urge.

-If you've decided you're experiencing the impacts of compulsive spending and have the urge to stop, recognizing this reality can be the first step to avoiding engaging in behavior that you or a professional deem unhealthy.
+If you've decided you're experiencing the impacts of compulsive spending and have the urge to stop, recognizing the reality of your situation can be the first step to avoiding engaging in a behavior that you or a professional deem unhealthy.
 Below are several suggestions for reducing these habits in your life.

 Getty/Luis Alvarez

 You can combat these experiences with a concrete budget plan.
 Write down your monthly budget to better understand how many bills you have and how much money you have for spending.
-The amount of spending money you have might be less than you thought, but having a number can remind you not to go overboard when shopping.
+The amount of spending money you have might be less than you thought, but having the number can remind you not to go overboard when shopping.
 If you struggle to do this, consider withdrawing your money for spending in cash, and do not buy any impulsive or personal purchases with any other form of payment.
 You can refuse to buy more until the next pay cycle when your cash runs out.

-Window Shop
+Window shopping

 Getty/Luis Alvarez